The Microbiome – A Complex Biocenosis

 For more than two decades, vermicon AG has been our accompanying, reliable partner in the research development and quality assurance of our products.
 With their innovative methods, microbiological know-how and professional way of working, we have found exactly the partner that complements us.
 The fast exchange with our direct contact person and the entire team in mutual trust is the guarantee for an uncomplicated and successful cooperation."

-Dr. Kurt Zimmermann, Chief Security Officer (CSO), SymbioPharm GmbH
+Dr. Kurt Zimmermann, Chief Scientific Officer (CSO), SymbioPharm GmbH

 The Importance of the Microbiome